 A visual representation of the evolving path toward LGBT equality.

 Purchase includes access to a digital inquiry-based exploration of the explosive growth of Gay rights and the LGBT movement after the Stonewall Inn riots, which includes: background information, links to primary and secondary sources (including unique audio oral history testimonies), guiding questions, lenses of analysis, and a visual analysis assessment.
 Dimensions: 51″ x 22″

 Get the 51″ x 22″ hard copy poster and digital content for ONLY $35!

 Frank Kameny & the Lavender Scare Dynamic Poster

-This dynamic, interactive FREE digital poster offers teachers and students a unique approach to inquiry.
+This dynamic, interactive digital poster offers teachers and students a unique approach to inquiry.
 The top left menu bar includes questions to activate prior knowledge, guiding questions for inquiry, vocabulary and the lesson plan.
 The bottom left text box expands to provide background information.
-Every image or icon links to primary and secondary source pages, including downloadable government documents and FBI files, images, Eric Marcus’s interview with Frank Kameny, The Lavender Scare movie trailer and more!
+Every image or icon links to primary and secondary source pages, including downloadable government documents and FBI files, images, Eric Marcus’s interview with Frank Kameny, the Lavender Scare movie trailer and more!

 Frank Kameny & the Lavender Scare Inquiry Kit